bnclabs/gosettings/PITCHME.md

 ===================================

-While building applications that use several components, and each component allows itself to be configured via predefined set settings parameters, it becomes imperative that these components and sub-components need to be organized at application level.
+While building applications that use several components, and each component allows itself to be configured via predefined set parameters, it becomes imperative that these components and sub-components need to be organized at application level.

 This can be done by organizing the settings keys in namespace format.